Andy Miller (golfer)

 Andy Miller (born February 3, 1978) is an American professional golfer.

+Early life and amateur career

 Miller was born in Napa, California.
 He is the son of former PGA Tour golfer Johnny Miller.
 He played college golf at Brigham Young University where he was a four-time All-American.
 He played on the 2000 U.S. Palmer Cup team.

-He turned professional in 2000.
+Professional career

-Miller played on the Buy.com Tour (now Korn Ferry Tour) in late 2002 on sponsor's exemptions and by Monday-qualifying.
+In 2000, Miller turned professional.
+He played on the Buy.com Tour in late 2002 on sponsor's exemptions and by Monday-qualifying.
 He won the State Farm Open after Monday-qualifying, earning a tour card for the remainder of the year.

-He then earned his 2003 PGA Tour card at Q School.
+Miller earned his 2003 PGA Tour card at 2002 PGA Tour Qualifying School.
 His best finish on the PGA Tour was a T-31 at the 2003 B.C.
 Open.